KFreon/KaelsKabbage/NOTES.md

 -generate postcards
   - jpgs for compat?
-- put postcard as top background on posts? open index.md for new renders
+- put postcard as top background on posts?
-- need arrows in renders to move between them
+- open index.md for new renders
+- mobile view isn't good.
+  - Make it fullscreen, maybe top bar or hamburger?